Permafrost/Tundra/README.md

 Integration Server web administration site.

-Or, if you don't want to use git, you can download the full package from GitHub by clicking the ZIP button above, then copy the resulting Tundra.zip file to your Integration Server's ./replicate/inbound folder, and install it from the Package Management web page.
+Or, if you don't want to use git, you can download the full package from GitHub by clicking the ZIP button above, then extract the resulting Tundra-master.zip file to your Integration Server's ./packages/ folder, rename the folder to Tundra, and then activate and enable it from the package management web page on the Integration Server web administration site.

 ## Upgrading